keerthana769/Blog-Preview-Card/README.md

 I never thought knowing how to use Figma would save so much time.
 I really recommend understanding the Figma files before starting any project.

 Note: Always look for semicolon at the end of code.
+Make sure body margin is set to 0.

 clamp(min, preferred, max)